Skip to content

 Surnames

-Anderson Bassano Beasley Bembry Bennett Borodell Brewster Bryan Bullard Burney Butler Cain Carlisle Cate Chandler Chesstnut Churchill Clark Cole Collings Collins Cunningham Darnall Deming Denison Dicken Dickenson Dickerson Dickinson Duncan Fisher Fleming Foote Garrett Gilbert Glasson Glosson Griggs Griswold Hall Halle Hamilton Hamner Harder Harris Harrison Hart Hendricks Henley Hobbs Hodges Holland Hood Houlihan Johnston Jones Kelly Lanier Lashley Latimer Lay Lee Liles Martin Mayo McKenzie Merkj Neal Oldham Op den Graeff Parker Pearce Peay Perry Reeves Rives Robinette Rowland Sarver Saunders Savage Shaw Simpson Smith Sowter Strickland Sumner Taylor Thompson Tillman Townsend Turner Uptigrove Walker Walton Wentworth Wiggins Williams Wolcott Wrede
+Anderson Bassano Beasley Bembry Bennett Borodell Brewster Bryan Bullard Burney Butler Cain Carlisle Cate Chandler Chesstnut Churchill Clark Cole Collings Collins Cunningham Darnall Deming Denison Dicken Dickenson Dickerson Dickinson Duncan Fisher Fleming Foote Garrett Gilbert Glasson Glosson Goodman Griggs Griswold Hall Halle Hamilton Hamner Harder Harris Harrison Hart Hendricks Henley Hobbs Hodges Holland Hood Houlihan Johnston Jones Kelly Lanier Lashley Latimer Lay Lee Liles Martin Mayo McKenzie Merkj Neal Oldham Op den Graeff Parker Pearce Peay Perry Reeves Rives Robinette Rowland Sarver Saunders Savage Shaw Simpson Smith Sowter Sumner Taylor Thompson Tillman Townsend Turner Uptigrove Walker Walton Wentworth Wiggins Williams Wolcott Wrede

 Researching Slave Holders